 6. Wide variety of courses/topics available.

 The wider range of students out there (after all, there’s a global audience) and the lack of necessity to book physical locations means it’s much easier to run courses on niche topics.
-Tools like video recording software mean that once you’ve delivered a lecture, you don’t need to do it again.
+Tools like video recording software mean that you don’t need to do it again once you’ve delivered a lecture.
 This ability to re-use aspects of a course makes it easier to justify having smaller groups, as there’s less investment once it has been run once.

 - Biostatistics in public health

 - Photograph basics and beyond: from smartphone to DSLR